aptech/docs/docs/CR-plotSetXTicLabel.rst

     plotSetXTicLabel(&myPlot, "YYYY-MO");

-    //Start the series in January 1982
-    dtstart = 198201;
+    // Start the series in January 1982 dtstart = 198201;

-    //Specify the data to be monthly
-    frequency = 12;
+    // Specify the data to be monthly frequency = 12;

-    //Draw the time series plot
+    // Draw the time series plot
     plotTS(myPlot, dtstart, frequency, y);

 The code above produces a graph with X-tic labels like the image below: